atlp-rwanda/knights-bn-frontend/README.md

 ## Technologies used :gear:
 - React JS
+- Bootstrap
 - Webpack
 - Redux
 - SASS
 - Node JS
+- Express
 - Jest
+- Enzyme
+- Circle ci
+- Code-climate
+- Heroku
+- ESLint
+- PivotalTracker
+- Github
-- React-testing-library
+- Cloudinary

 ## Setting up the application :wrench:

 ##### A. Clone the project
 1. From your computer, open terminal.
-2. Run `git clone https://github.com/andela/knights-bn-frontend.git` to clone the repository OR [Download](https://codeload.github.com/andela/knights-bn-frontend/zip/develop) the project.
+2. Run `git clone https://github.com/Stackup-Rwanda/knights-bn-frontend.git` to clone the repository OR [Download](https://codeload.github.com/Stackup-Rwanda/knights-bn-frontend/zip/develop) the project.

 ### Run commands

 1. Run `npm install` to install all dependencies.
-2. Run `npm test` to test automatically if the app is functioning properly as expected.
+2. Run `npm run test` to test automatically if the app is functioning properly as expected.
-3. Run `npm start` to run the app in development environment.
+3. Run `npm run dev-start` to run the app in development environment.

 ### Deployment 🚀